Friday, April 8, 2022

 How the miracles of hydraulics were performed

-Through a dizzying and unknown system of ropes
+Through a still-undiscovered system of ropes and hoists

-The Catholic popes were obsessed with in their
+The popes obsessed over in their private rooms,

-Was the joker card that won their all-in poker game.
+As if the joker St. Peter won their all-in poker game.

 It's what the ruins now tell us, which is not